chrome-php/chrome/README.md

 ## Features

-- Open chrome or chromium browser from php
+- Open Chrome or Chromium browser from php
 - Create pages and navigate to pages
 - Take screenshots
 - Evaluate javascript on the page